 When people hear the name ‘Bosch’, they know it is going to be of an incredibly high quality, and this Bosch 9 Gallon Dust Extractor is no exception to that rule.
 In fact, it is often regarded as one of the best dust extractors on the market for use in a professional environment.

 One of the brilliant features of this dust extractor is that it is relatively maintenance free.
-This unit has been designed to automatically clean the filter every fifteen seconds.
+So this unit has been designed to automatically clean the filter every fifteen seconds.
 This means that it is able to constantly perform to the best of its abilities.

 The flow rate is fantastic too.
 It is able to deal with around 150 cubic feet of air per minute.
-No matter what tool it is paired with, this is something that it is going to maintain.
+So no matter what tool it is paired with, this is something that it is going to maintain.

 It should be able to suck up the majority of the dust in a small workshop too.
 In fact, it makes the claim that it is able to collect 99.97% of dust in the workshop.
 It is on wheels too, which makes it incredibly easy to wheel from location to location within the workshop.

 If this was not enough, it comes with the famed 3-year Bosch warranty, which means that a person can be sure that if something does go wrong with the dust collector, it is able to be repaired quickly and easily.
 Bosch also keep spare parts ‘to hand’ for years after a model is discontinued, which means it can always be repaired.

 Fein are perhaps best-known for their multitools, but there is so much more in their range, and all of it has been built to an incredibly high standard to boot.
 The Fein Turbo Vacuum cleaner is one such product.